HaoZhang615/Azure-AI-Agent-Service-Demo/README.md

-# Azure AI Agent Service Demo
+# Azure AI Agents Demos

 ## Overview

-Azure AI Agent Service Demo is a Streamlit-based web application that enables users to interact with an AI agent powered by Azure AI services.
+Azure AI Agents Demos is a bundle of Streamlit-based demo level web application that enables users to interact with an AI agent powered by Azure AI services.
 The application supports tools like Bing Grounding and Code Interpreter to enhance the AI's capabilities.

 ## Features